Predictive Intelligence for Pandemic Prevention (PIPP) Webinars

 Description: Rapidly detect and assess the threat of emerging pathogens through advanced biosensing, surveillance, and the tracking of human and non-human populations for risk modeling and pandemic preparedness.

-URL (for Agenda): thepipp.org
+URL (for video recording and workshop report): thepipp.org

 Workshop 2: February 22-23, 2021